Datanizze/catchall/README.md

 Assumes apache to be in /etc/apache2/

 ## License
-Free for all and no responsibity on me!
+Free for all and _no_ responsibility on me!